justinrlee/dcos-notes/distributed-setup.md

 ---

-An annotated version of the config.yaml can be found [here](config.yaml.md):
+An annotated version of the config.yaml can be found on a separate page [here](config.yaml.md).

 This should be your directory structure now: